How You Can Use Dynamic Animations in Your App

 - Do not forget about the general application style.
 All created physics-based animations have to correspond to the brand and fit into the design of your application.

-- The animation is not the most important thing in the application.
+- Animation is not the most important thing in the application.
 If you prioritize the animation, you won't please your user, you'll just make him watch a cartoon.
 And it's not your goal, right?
 In most cases, good flexible animations in Android and iOS are those that the user does not notice.
 Your task is not to entertain a user, but to help him get what he wants without unnecessary fuss.

 If you need to build or modify the animation, we offer our professional assistance.
 In our development practice, we often take advantage of dynamic animations and are ready to implement the most daring of your ideas.